ukwa/wren/compose-warcprox/README.md

 Scale-out Archiving Web Proxy
 -----------------------------

+This project should allow proxy-based web archiving to be used on large scale crawls by scaling it out behind a proxying load balancer.

 - The [warcprox](https://github.com/internetarchive/warcprox) Dockerfile sets up warcprox on Ubuntu 14.04/Python 3.4 with the necessary dependencies.
 - The [Squid](http://www.squid-cache.org/) caching forward proxy is used to set up a [Cache Hierarchy](http://wiki.squid-cache.org/Features/CacheHierarchy), but instead of caching the results, the 'parent' proxies can be instances of warcprox.
-- This should allow proxy-based web archiving to be used on large scale crawls.
     - Note that it may be possible to use the caching feature of Squid to avoid hitting the original site too often when extracting transcluded URLs.
 - [HAProxy](https://github.com/tutumcloud/haproxy) in HTTP mode can redirect based on ```hdr(host)```, ```uri```, etc. (but not in TCP mode).

 ### Scaling out with Docker ###